-People who suffering with generalized anxiety disorder show symptoms like excessive worry most days for at least six months.
-Anxiety disorders can be very disruptive and to a person’s wellbeing, but are highly treatable under the right care.
-People suffering with anxiety disorders may experience concerns may ranging from things like work, social life, personal health, and a variety of other topics.
+People suffering with generalized anxiety disorder show symptoms like excessive worry most days for at least six months.
+Anxiety disorders can be very disruptive to a person’s wellbeing, but are highly treatable under the right care.
+People suffering with anxiety disorders may experience concerns ranging from things like work, social life, personal health, and a variety of other topics.
 The fear caused by this worry has the potential to cause significant problems which impact everyday life.

 Generalized anxiety disorder symptoms include:

 - Being easily fatigued